mturk/svcbatch/docs/manage.md

   to the .exe file pointed by **path** argument.

-  By default SvcBatch will set the service's BinaryPathName to the current path of the svcbatch.exe on service create.
+  By default SvcBatch will set the service's BinaryPathName to the current path of the svcbatch.exe executable used when creating the service.

+  Use this option when svcbatch.exe is shared between multiple services.

 * **/description|/desc [description]**